Zeynel-Nemrut

 Germav Formation shales serve as the main seal.
 The tight zones of the unfractured Karaboğaz and Sayındere formations may also act as local seals for the Mardin Group carbonates.

-Pelagic facies of Derdere Formation and dark muddy carbonates of Karabogaz Formation have good source rock quality.
+Pelagic facies of the Derdere Formation and dark muddy carbonates of the Karabogaz Formation have good source rock quality.